-Search and rescue mission underway after US Navy helicopter crashes off San Diego coast
+5 crew members unaccounted for after US Navy helicopter crashes off the San Diego coast

 (CNN)Search and rescue efforts are underway after a US Navy helicopter crashed off the San Diego coast Tuesday, officials said.

-It is unclear how many people were on board the aircraft.
-According to the Navy, an MH-60S Seahawk chopper typically operates with a crew of four.
+One crew member was rescued and the search is ongoing for five others, a Navy spokesperson told CNN.
+The condition of the rescued crew member was not disclosed.

-"An MH-60S helicopter embarked aboard USS Abraham Lincoln (CVN 72) crashed into the sea while conducting routine flight operations approximately 60 nautical miles off the coast of San Diego at 4:30 p.m.
-PST, Aug.
-31," the Navy's 3rd Fleet said in the statement.
+The helicopter, based on the USS Abraham Lincoln aircraft carrier, "crashed into the sea while conducting routine flight operations approximately 60 nautical miles off the coast of San Diego" at around 4:30 p.m. local time, the Navy's 3rd Fleet said in a statement.

-Multiple Coast Guard and Navy assets are being utilized in current search operations, the Navy said.
+Multiple Coast Guard and Navy assets are being used in current search operations which will continue into the night, the Navy said.

+According to the Navy, Nimitz-class aircraft carriers are some of the largest warships in the world that support various naval operations and operate aircraft that engage in attacks on targets that threaten free use of the sea.